SSyncropel Docs

 Instance started.
 Run 'spl status' to verify health.

-The instance comes up healthy with zero service accounts, and the local CLI talks to it via the Unix socket — see First run and Service accounts.
-The line Auth: required (service accounts: 0) is fine; the rich HTTP surface over TCP requires a bearer token until you pair a device or mint a service account.
+The instance comes up healthy with zero service accounts, and the local CLI talks to it via the Unix socket — Auth: required (service accounts: 0) is bootstrap mode, not an error.
+Until you mint the first service account, the TCP API answers every request with 503 BOOTSTRAP_REQUIRED and the exact commands to run:

 See also